trimstray/the-book-of-secret-knowledge/README.md

 These below rules may be better:

-- easy to contribute to
+- easy to contribute to (Markdown + HTML)
 - easy to find (no TOC)

 Before add pull request please see **[this](https://github.com/trimstray/the-book-of-secret-knowledge/blob/master/CONTRIBUTING.md)**.
+All suggestions/PR are welcome!

 ## :ballot_box_with_check: &nbsp;Todo